Frequently Asked Questions

 This is a personal choice, but recommended by the experts.

-7. I have other questions I'd like answered - please feel free to send us an email at firstname.lastname@example.org or call anytime.
-We also welcome visitors to meet our furry family.
+7. I have other questions I'd like answered - please feel free to send an email to firstname.lastname@example.org or call anytime.
+I also welcome visitors to meet my furry family.

 8. Are the dewclaws removed?

-We have always removed the puppies dewclaws 2-3 days after birth, and despite the puppies discomfort, we felt we were doing the right thing.
-However, we have now reversed our thought process, after reading about the benefits of the dewclaws.
-Overseas, breeders never remove the dew claws, and in fact 3 out of 4 of our dogs still have them, and we have never had any issues.
+We had always removed the puppies dewclaws 2-3 days after birth, and despite the puppies discomfort, we felt we were doing the right thing.
+However, I have now reversed that thought process, after reading about the benefits of the dewclaws.
+Overseas, breeders never remove the dew claws, and in fact 3 out of 4 of my dogs still have them, and have never had any issues.
 Please read an excellent article called: http://www.caninesports.com/uploads/1/5/3/1/15319800/dewclawexplanation.pdf "Do the Dew(claws)?" by M. Christine Zink DVM, PhD, and here is a video.